 A Meitie fisherman fishes in Loktak Lake, Manipur.
 The construction of the Ithai Dam flooded over 80,000 hectares of farm and pasture land in the vicinity of the Loktak wetland.
 The Loktak Development Authority has been dredging the phumdis (floating biomass) and has cleared over 800 Phumshangs in the name of lake clean-up for efficient power generation.

-Mukha nga (non-native fish) that were fished from Loktak lake sit in a basket at the Laishram family home in Thanga.
+Mukha nga (non-native fish) that were fished from Loktak lake sit in a basket at the Laishram family home in Thanga, Manipur.
 After the construction of Itahi Dam when the native fish populations in the Loktak Lake began dwindling, the state fisheries department introduced numerous non-native fish species to the lake.

 Indrajeet Tombram (left) and Haobijam Manihar perform the backbreaking task of dredging out weeds that had proliferated on a fish farm in Loktak Lake.
 Increased erosion and use of fertilizer along with altered hydrology due to the commissioning of the Ithai Dam have resulted in increased rates of eutrophication.